Implications of the new Radiation Protection Law

 In order to be able to clearly associate entries, the Federal Office for Radiation Protection (BfS) assigns a personal identification number for each person to be registered, the so-called radiation protection register (SSR) number.
 The respective home institution/company must apply online at BfS for the SSR numbers for its employees (the applicant is usually the radiation protection officer or the human resources department).

-All guests, users or employees of external companies who want to work in the BESSY II (or MLS, HoBiCaT, bERLinPro) experiment hall require an SSR number at the latest at the start of work.
+All guests, users or employees of external companies who want to work in the BESSY II (or MLS, HoBiCaT, bERLinPro) experiment hall require an SSR number and the corresponding certificate (pdf, issued by BfS) at the latest at the start of work.
 In case of German radiation passports, the SSR number must be entered together with the company number on page 3.

 Further information can be found on the corresponding pages of the BfS.
 The overview page of the new Radiation Protection Ordinance (StrlSchV) is also worth reading.